MezuEko/preferred-releases/Monogatari.md

 		2. Dump all fonts that come with any release in there.
 		3. Profit.

-Here's a link to the modified MPV player I use: https://github.com/Moodkiller/MPV-Made-Easy
+Here's a link to the modified MPV player I use: https://github.com/Moodkiller/MPV-Made-Easy (Windows, unsure if it's mac compatible)

+For Mac, you might want to get the unmodded player from the official website: https://mpv.io/installation/

 - Any other player (MPC is popular): Just select all fonts-> right click -> install -> (done).

+- VLC is known to render some formats incorrectly but I don't know the specific conditions or if it happens with anything I linked here.
+Just a heads-up.
 ***************************************************************************************************************